Reconciling Bayesian and perimeter regularization for binary inversion: Numerical Simulations

-The proposal variance parameter $\beta \in (0,1]$ will be referred to later.
-Note that larger $\beta$ tends to lead to smaller acceptance probability, but to greater exploration of state space when steps are accepted; the optimal $\beta$ is a trade-off between these two competing effects.
-The pCN method has the advantage that, unlike the standard Random Walk Metropolis MCMC algorithm, its rate of convergence to equilibrium can be bounded below independently of the number of terms used in the truncated Karhunen-Loeve expansion described in subsection \ref{ssec:GF} \cite{HSV14}.
-Furthermore derivatives of $A(u)$ are not required to implement the method.
+where $\mu_0,\mu_{0,\alpha}$ are Gaussian measures, and with the appropriate normalization constants $Z$.
+The pCN method has the advantage that, unlike the standard Random Walk Metropolis MCMC algorithm, its rate of convergence to equilibrium can be bounded below independently of the number of terms used in the truncated Karhunen-Loève expansion described in \cref{ssec:GF} \cite{HSV14}.